bgruening/docker-galaxy-stable/README.md

   docker run -d -p 8080:80 -p 8021:21 -e "GALAXY_LOGGING=full" bgruening/galaxy-stable
   ```

-Then, you can access the supersisord webinterface on port `9002` and get access to log files.
+Then, you can access the supervisord web interface on port `9002` and get access to log files.
 To do so, start your container with:

   ```sh
   docker run -d -p 8080:80 -p 8021:21 -p 9002:9002 -e "GALAXY_LOGGING=full" bgruening/galaxy-stable